hopchouinard/Claraforge/README.md

 - **Creativity Flourishes**: Where human-AI teams achieve breakthroughs impossible alone
 - **Knowledge Compounds**: Where each conversation builds toward greater understanding

 Join us in building this future.
-Fork Claraverse, adapt it to your needs, share your improvements, and help us raise the floor of AI collaboration for everyone.
+Fork Claraforge, adapt it to your needs, share your improvements, and help us raise the floor of AI collaboration for everyone.

 ---